Cloudflare Workers

 })

 In the Cloudflare Workers, we can bind the environment values, KV namespace, R2 bucket, or Durable Object.
-You can access them in c.env
+You can access them in c.env.
+It will have the types if you pass the "type struct" for the bindings to the Hono as generics.

 type Bindings = {